GMorg27/Minesweeper/README.md

 * If you think a tile has a mine underneath, you can "flag" the tile with the *right* mouse button.
     * Remove a flag by right-clicking it again.
     * The counter in the top-left corner displays the number of mines minus the number of flagged tiles.
+* To quickly reveal all adjacent tiles, click the right/left mouse button while also pressing the opposite button to "chord".
+    * In order to execute a chord, the correct number of flags must be adjacent to the tile.
 * If you reveal every tile that is not a mine, you win!
 Your name and time will be added to `data/highscores.txt`.
 * To restart with the same difficulty, click the button with the yellow face.
 * To return to the startup menu, click the home button at the bottom of the window.